Ed Wheelan | Minute Movies

 The Army Life of Riley (1942).
 Riley is a private who comically messes things up.
 Simple but fun little tale.
 It is unusual in Wheelan's work in that in features Dick Dare in a less than wholly sympathetic role: he plays a martinet Army Captain who's a stickler for discipline.
 Dare is in a spiffy uniform, with a huge cap.
 Even here, there are signs that Dick is enjoying himself.
 Dick will soon reappear as a private, not an officer, in "Masquerade Mystery" (1942).

-There are some good names for the characters here.
-The names will be the best feature of the otherwise minor "Intrigue" (Flash Comics #35, November 1942), a variation on The Count of Monte Cristo by Alexandre Dumas.
+There are some good names for the characters.
+The names will be a better feature of the otherwise minor "Intrigue" (Flash Comics #35, November 1942).

 Dick Dare rather resembles the silent film star, Conrad Nagel.
 The resemblance is particularly close in films in which Nagel appears without a mustache, such as Tod Browning's London After Midnight (1927).
 Both are macho built men with determined personalities, pretty boy faces, and a general air of being born to be leading men.